Cwarcup/netflix-clone/README.md

 ### Authentication Flow

 The JWT token contains information about the user, such as their email, public address, and DID.
-When a user logs in, a new JWT token is generated, GraphQL queries Hasura to see if the user exists in the database.
+When a user logs in, a new JWT token is generated, GraphQL queries Hasura to see if the user exists in the database by using the newly created JWT token (remember, this has 3 parts).
 If the user exists, user is logged in and the JWT token is stored in a cookie.
 If the user *doesn't* exist, GraphQL mutation occurs to create a new user in the database.
 The user is then logged in and the JWT token is stored in a cookie.

+> The database is setup to only allow a user to access their own data unless they have `X-Hasura-Role` set to `admin` and have the `x-hasura-admin-secret`.
+This ensures that a user can only access their own data.

 ```js
 // JWT token